JeffMv/OCCourseDownloader/README.md

 - `requests` : install with `pip install requests`
 - `BeautifulSoup` and `lxml` : install with `pip install bs4 lxml`
-- `tomd` for transforming HTML to Markdown files. (`pip install tomd`) You can also use another Markdown converter by tampering with the `markdown.py` file.
+- `tomd` for transforming HTML to Markdown files
+  You can also use another Markdown converter by tampering with the `markdown.py` file in the codebase.